 Chinese Sichuan chili flakes, can also be called làjiāo fēn.
 These begin their journey as spicy red chili peppers.
 There are many varied varieties and include Chinese prickly ash and small “Facing Heaven” peppers are popular in Sichuan Province.

-So now you have a bit of the history and have entered the chile pepper world that has some real passionate people and you can now make chilli flakes at home.
+So now you have a bit of the history and have entered the chile pepper world that has some really passionate people and you can now make chili flakes at home.